gleannyc/documentation/docs/docs/project-management/datetime-settings.md

 ## Project Default Timezone

-This determines the timezone that will be used for all resources and for all members of this project.
+This determines the timezone that will be used for all resources and for all members of the project.

 _At this time, project members cannot override this setting (for example, to view a chart in their local timezone), and this setting cannot be overriden for specific resources._